 Zoom forward a year and we have now had a Cosatto Supa Dupa stroller for the last 6 months.
 It has served us well and been invaluable.
 It really did save my sanity when Little Man got too big for the baby carrier.
-But now LP is nearly three and loves walking, it’s a fight to get her in the pushchair and so we were looking at alternative options.
+But now LP is nearly three and loves walking.
+It’s a fight to get her in the pushchair and so we were looking at alternative options.

-Once the buggy board was in place on the pushchair LP loved it, she jumped on and off happily and was more than comfortable to stay on the board walking into town, wandering around the shops or for a day out.
+Once the buggy board was in place on the pushchair LP loved it.
+She jumped on and off happily and was more than comfortable to stay on the board walking into town, wandering around the shops or for a day out.

-Having a toddler on a board on the back of a pushchair does change the weight of the pushchair quite considerably too – The balance is different and turning can be harder as well as going up and down kerbs.
-In these situations I have found it easier to get LP to hop off the board before getting back on again when we’re on flat, straight ground.
+Having a toddler ride on a board on the back of a pushchair does change the weight of the pushchair quite considerably too.
+The balance is different and turning can be harder as well as going up and down kerbs.
+In these situations I have found it easier to get LP to hop off the board.
+She gets back on again when we’re on flat, straight ground.
 The buggy board also makes any journeys slightly noisier with an extra set of plastic wheels moving along but it’s a noise you soon get used to.

 What are our overall thoughts of the buggy board?

 The Lascal Buggy Board Maxi is something that I had been considering getting for literally months.
 I am now so glad that we made the investment.
 LP is so much happier not being in the pushchair.
 She is getting the opportunity to walk a lot more too.
 I’m glad we didn’t buy a buggy board when LP was younger.
 I think that if she’d had to use one when Little Man was born it would have been incredibly frustrating and hard work.
 Now, at nearly three LP is ready to use a buggy board and more importantly wants to use it.
 I think a buggy board is something all parents expecting a second child should consider investing in during pregnancy and get it ready for after the birth.
 It’s a product the whole family will appreciate.